-The difference between most areas in life and the job search process is that, in most areas in life, you know who your competition is.
+The difference between most areas of life and the job search process is that, in most areas of life, you know who your competition is.
 You can analyze the competition's strengths, capitalize on their weaknesses, and prepare accordingly to give yourself the best chance to win.

 The job search process is different: you don't know who you are competing against.